mikedzikowski/CrowdStrikeAzureAKSDevOpsPipelineExample/README.md

 [Falcon Helm](https://github.com/CrowdStrike/falcon-helm/tree/main)

-The required zAzure DevOps service connections, configuration and AKS setup are not covered in this brief demo example.
+The required Azure DevOps service connections, configuration and AKS setup are not covered in this brief demo example.